-Following a training course which three volunteers took, Austrian scythes have been bought which are particularly useful for cutting bracken in the trenches where machines are inappropriate.
+Following a training course which three volunteers undertook, Austrian scythes have been bought which are particularly useful for cutting bracken in the trenches where machines are inappropriate.

 Further areas of bracken have been scraped by machine.
-Stock fencing will be put up in 2015 to provide for occasional grazing.
+Stock fencing was put up in 2015 to permit grazing.

 In 2014-5, two information panels were produced with National Lottery grant funding through HOT to explain the current conservation work as well as illustrating historical and natural points of interest.

 Breckland District Council funded an information leaflet and leaflet holders to accompany the boards.
-It is now available at the boards on the Common.
-Download a pdf of the leaflet here: Hoe_Common_leaflet
+In 2020 Norfolk Wildlife Trust funded a revised version, now available at the boards on the Common.
+Download a pdf of the leaflet here: hoe_common_leaflet